Robert Alan Small

 Christina Tenjiwe Kaba

-Currently Outreach and Operations Manager at Abalimi, Christina is also Chairperson and Co-founder of Manyanani Peace Park – the first community managed park in South Africa – as well as the pioneer leader of Moya we Khaya (Spirit of Home) – a unique spiritual-cultural-intergenerational ecological centre where the cultural practices of the past join with modern urban culture to create a healthy synthesis.
+Although a farmer at heart, she is currently CEO at Abalimi, Chairperson and Co-founder of Manyanani Peace Park – the first community managed park in South Africa – as well as the pioneer leader of Moya we Khaya (Spirit of Home) – a unique spiritual-cultural-intergenerational ecological centre where the cultural practices of the past join with modern urban culture to create a healthy synthesis.

-She is a mother to one child, grandmother to three grandchildren and lives in A Section, Khayelitsha.
+She is a mother to one child, grandmother to three grandchildren and lives in Khayelitsha.

 See more information on Christina here.